-LinkedIn can help you put your job post in front of relevant candidates - but the better your job description, the better your chances are of getting that perfect candidate to apply.
+LinkedIn can help you put your job post in front of relevant candidates - but the better your job description, the better your chance at getting that perfect candidate to apply.

-Of course, what makes up a good job description can seem subjective.
+Of course, creating a good job description can seem subjective.
 Everyone's got advice, but it's hard to know what really works.